-Textile materials are valuable thanks to properties like strength, flexibility, light weight etc. Moreover, other properties adding more functionality such as hydrophobicity, oleophobicity, or antibacterial activity further increase their value.
+Textile materials are valuable thanks to properties like strength, flexibility, light weight, etc. Moreover, other properties adding more functionality such as hydrophobicity, oleophobicity, or antibacterial activity further increase their value.
 However, few textiles are inherently water repellent and none are oil repellent.
-Traditionally, water repellency of a textile is achieved by the application of functional chemicals, followed by careful drying.
-Some of these chemicals include metal salts, pyridinium-based finishes, silicone finishes and fluorocarbon.
+Traditionally, water repellency of textile is achieved by the application of functional chemicals, followed by careful drying.
+Some of these chemicals include metal salts, pyridinium-based finishes, silicone finishes, and fluorocarbon.
 Among them, only fluorocarbon finishes can repel both oil and water.

 The table below illustrates the main features of water-repellent, waterproof, and waterproof breathable fabrics.

 The main advantage of water-repellent textiles is their inherent breathability making them suitable for manufacturing outdoor clothing that ensures comfort to the wearer.
 Additionally, they are cheaper than waterproof and waterproof breathable fabrics.